A Deeper Perspective On Aging

 Sometimes these symptoms start appearing in young adults – a sort of “late-onset progeria”.
 This condition, Werner syndrome, results in the initial appearance of rapid physical aging following puberty.
 Individuals with Werner syndrome commonly die in their forties or fifties.
 Notice anything interesting about the Werner prognosis?
 Though the expected lifespan of an individual afflicted with Werner syndrome is actually comparable to the average lifespan just over a century ago, this condition is considered something that an individual would want to fight against with all available medical resources.

 Why then, does society ignore the terrible widespread disease that is aging?
 Why is there no widespread, organized urgency to do something about it?
 Compare this with attitudes towards equally horrible medical conditions that afflict far fewer people.
-Small scientific armies - and supporting funding - have been raised and directed to cure cancer, AIDS, Alzheimer's, malaria, diabetes, Parkinson's and many other conditions.
+Small scientific armies – and supporting funding – have been raised and directed to cure cancer, AIDS, Alzheimer’s, malaria, diabetes, Parkinson’s and many other conditions.
 But aging, the condition we all suffer and die from, the source of so many other conditions we name and fight, is largely ignored or accepted.
+Cure aging, and these diseases that usually emerge late in life would mostly become non-issues.

 Does the stubborn resistance to change kick in no matter how beneficial change might be?
 We are moving from an era in which nothing could be done to defeat aging into an era in which advancing biotechnology will give us the tools to do overcome it.
 All the old attitudes are no longer relevant, and have in fact become quite harmful: